Kevin Kempf Executive Director

-Kempf began his career in 1995 as a correctional officer at Pocatello Women's Correctional Center in the State of Idaho.
-He went on to serve in a variety of positions including parole officer, investigator, section supervisor, district manager, warden, chief of prisons and deputy director.
-The Idaho Board of Correction appointed Kempf director of the department in December 2014.
+Kempf began his career in 1995 as a correctional officer for the Idaho Department of Corrections.
+He went on to serve in various positions, including parole officer, investigator, probation and parole section supervisor, community corrections district manager, warden of the Idaho Correctional institution-Orofino, chief of prisons, and deputy director.
+The Idaho Board of Correction appointed Kempf as director of the department in December 2014.

 Under Kempf's leadership, the Department of Correction experienced reform in almost every area.
 Projects like Justice Reinvestment, Justice Program Assessment and Restrictive Housing Reform continue to have many positive effects on the system and elevated IDOC as one of the best corrections agencies in the country.